merkle-open/generator-nitro/app/templates/README.md

 ## Credits
-Splendid is an alternative to [Terrific Micro](https://github.com/namics/terrific-micro) which was initiated by [Roger Dudler](https://github.com/rogerdudler) and maintained by Namics AG.
+Nitro is an alternative to [Terrific Micro](https://github.com/namics/terrific-micro) which was initiated by [Roger Dudler](https://github.com/rogerdudler) and maintained by Namics AG.

 ## License